New York City: All The Things Olivia Must Do

 7. Ramen and Bao - By some miracle there was no wait when I visited Momofuku and I had the privilege of enjoying the most delicious bowl of ramen and tasty bao almost immediately after arriving.
 I was feeling pretty under the weather when I arrived and I’m fairly sure their ramen cured me.
 It’s pretty much magic.
 Magic ramen.
 Seriously good, you’ve got to try it.

 8. Banh Mi - There was a decent wait at Saigon Shack but the banh mi was reward enough.
 I have to admit, I was crazy hungry and with each passing minute I was getting closer and closer to walking away but thank goodness I didn’t because: S.S Classic Banh Mi.
-You don’t get a 4.5 star Google rating from 434 reviews if you’re not doing something right.
+You don’t get a 4.5 star Google rating from 434 reviews (as well as 4.5 stars on Trip Advisor) if you’re not doing something right.

 9. Yum Cha - I left Nom Wah so full, it hurt.
 But the good kind of pain - the dumpling kind.
 My recommended dishes include sticky rice, shanghai pork dumplings and egg rolls (when in New York…).